 Colors of Paris does a great job of bringing game mechanics together along with enough tension to keep players engaged.
 I’m a big fan of the artwork on the cards and each of the components in the game.
 After becoming a professional painter, players can introduce “bonus cards” and the asymmetric painter abilities.
 Colors of Paris is the medium-weight art game that I’ve been waiting to add to my game shelf.

-Visit your local game store to order Colors of Paris or preorder it on Miniature Market.
+Visit your local game store or order Colors of Paris on Amazon today.

 Luma Imports provided us with a retail copy of Colors of Paris for this review.
 This in no way influenced our opinion of the game.